Park Service pushes back against licensing Georgia spaceport

 The letter said the Park Service is willing to reconsider its position if it receives more information on potential risks and “a revised proposal that avoids and minimizes potential harm to Department resources.”

-Though more than half of licensed U.S. spaceports have never held a licensed launch, officials pushing Spaceport Camden note it would be among the few capable of firing rockets vertically as opposed to those that take off horizontally like airplanes.
-They cite a recent report commissioned by a Pentagon unit that found “ the future space economy will be dependent on vertical launch.”
+Though more than half of licensed U.S. spaceports have never held a licensed launch, officials pushing Spaceport Camden note it would be among the few capable of firing rockets vertically as opposed to those that take off horizontally such as airplanes.
+They cite a recent report commissioned by a Pentagon unit that found “he future space economy will be dependent on vertical launch.”

 Steve Howard, Camden County's government administrator, has said a risk analysis for Spaceport Camden determined the chance of death or injury from a rocket launched at the site “ranges from less than one in 10 million to one in a billion.”